CSPH 5111: Ways of Thinking about Health

-CSPH 5111 “Ways of Thinking about Health” is your opportunity to examine, challenge and critically reflect upon your thinking about health.
-Field-trip “micro-immersion experience” offers you an opportunity to explore different understandings of health through visits to cultural communities.
-The brief immersions facilitate experiential glimpses into fundamentally different worldviews and systems of thought that are often excluded by the scientific/professional models emphasized on campus.
+This course creates space for you to examine, challenge and critically reflect upon your thinking about health and move toward a healing approach within a highly racialized society.
+The course meets in a hybrid model that includes in-person, field-trip “micro-immersion experience” to explore different understandings of health through visits to cultural communities.
+We include with field trips virtual experiential glimpses into fundamentally different systems of knowledge often conflicting with the scientific/professional models emphasized in many professional fields on campus.